alibaba-aero/jalaliday/README.md

 ```

 ### Changing calendar
-if you want to all new instanses of dayjs use `jalali` calendar, you can set default calendar
+If you want to all new instanses of dayjs use `jalali` calendar, you can set default calendar
 ```javascript
 dayjs.calendar('jalali') // Jalali Calendar
 // OR